- Washoe County Health District

 What is the submittal process for a water project?

-- All water projects are submitted by the permitted public water system directly to the Washoe County Health District (WCHD) for review and approval.
-All WCHD correspondence will be distributed through the water system.
-For WCHD to approve a construction permit or final map, WCHD must review and approve the associated water project, and the two designs must match.
+• All water projects are submitted by the permitted public water system directly to Northern Nevada Public Health (NNPH) for review and approval.
+All NNPH correspondence will be distributed through the water system.
+For NNPH to approve a construction permit or final map, NNPH must review and approve the associated water project, and the two designs must match.